SuleimanFarah/sunpy/GSoC.md

 ## Guidelines and helpful advice

+We recommend for people who want to apply for GSoC to read the GSoc wiki pages below and the linked advice.
+It will help you considerably to understand what is required to be success for GSoC.

 ### SunPy focused

-We recommend for people who want to apply for GSoC to read several wiki pages, [[GSoC: Advice for Students]] and [[GSoC: Student Application Guidelines]].
+We have several SunPy related wiki pages for GSOoC with [[GSoC: Advice for Students]] and [[GSoC: Student Application Guidelines]] being the two main ones.

-We have a [[GSoC Application template | GSoC: Student Application Template]], it should form the base for your application.
+We have a [[GSoC Application template | GSoC: Student Application Template]], it should form the basis for your application.
 But it does not have to be taken as the the definite version.

 [[GSoC: General Points]] is for mentors and accepted students.